 Vestibular and Balance issues can lead to an increase in fall risks.

-- Falls are the leading cause of accidental death in elderly.
+Falls are the leading cause of accidental death in the elderly.

-- Total cost of fall related injuries for patients 65 and older in 2012 was over 20 billion dollars.
+The total cost of fall-related injuries for patients 65 and older in 2012 was over 20 billion dollars.